 Villa Winternitz looks like an uninspiring white box, no elegant lines, no striking details and no unnecessary ornaments.
 That is exactly what architect Adolf Loos had in mind: architecture must be functional.
 The villa was built according to the raumplan theory in which Loos firmly believed.
 Each room is designed for the purpose for which it is used.
 That is why height and floor space differ.
 The bedrooms are quite small while the living space is very spacious with high ceilings.
-When you visit the villa you can walk around the villa freely and view all floors and rooms at leisure.
-Stand on the balconies and enjoy the view.
-Walk through the garden which was once full of apple trees.
+When you visit the villa, you can walk around freely while viewing all floors and rooms at leisure.
+You can also walk through the garden and stand on the balconies to enjoy the view.

 Villa Winternitz has an inconspicuous front door that looks more like a kitchen door or back entrance.
-The entrance hall is very small.
+The entryway is very small.
 A staircase leads down to the basement area which is a maze of steps and rooms of uneven size.
-Here is the laundry room, utility rooms and the gardener’s flat with a kitchen, bedroom and bathroom.
+Here you will find the laundry room, utility rooms and the gardener’s flat with a kitchen, bedroom and bathroom.

 Villa for Four Residents and Servants

 The villa was intended for four people, Josef and Jenny Winternitz and their two children.
 The living room is on the ground floor.
-The bedrooms of the family are on the first floor and those of the servants on the second floor.
+The bedrooms of the family are on the first floor, and those of the servants on the second floor.
 The living room is impressive: spacious with high ceilings (11×5.5×4 meters).
 Sun light streams in as one entire wall consists of windows.
 Despite its size, the living room is very intimate because of the use of warm colours and materials such as brick and oak.
 The fireplace is the focus of the living area.
-A few steps up and you come into two smaller spaces in open connection with the living room: the dining room and the drawing room.
-The built-in cupboards and bookshelves form a unity with the interior and are a specialty of Loos.
+A few steps up, and you come into two smaller spaces open to the living room: the dining room and the drawing room.
+Built-in cupboards and bookshelves form a unity with the interior and are a specialty of Loos.
 The villa is furnished with period pieces from the 1930s.
 The original furniture disappeared in the Second World War after the Nazis seized the villa.

 First and Second floor of Villa Winternitz